samye760/FinanceReimbursmentApp/README.md

-# FinanceReimbursmentApp
+# Finance Reimbursment Application

-This application simulates a financial reimbursement form for a company
+This application simulates a financial reimbursement form for a company.
+It uses a PostgreSQL managed DB on the backend to replicate user data.